CPCS Innocence Program

 Jill Tessier, Send Email

 Jill Tessier joined the Innocence Program in 2021, after eleven years of criminal trial practice in the CPCS Public Defender Division, primarily in Superior Court.
 As the Innocence Program staff counsel, Jill reviews and litigates innocence claims in Massachusetts trial and appellate courts.
-She also supervises, advises, trains, and serves as co-counsel with post-conviction panel attorneys who are appointed to handle state innocence cases.
+She also oversees all assignments of counsel to litigate post-conviction motions for forensic analysis under Chapter 278A, as well as supervises, advises, trains, and serves as co-counsel with post-conviction panel attorneys who are appointed to handle state innocence cases.
 Jill received her J.D. in 2009 from the University of New Hampshire School of Law, and her B.A. in Art History, magna cum laude, from the Commonwealth College Honors Program at the University of Massachusetts, Amherst in 2006.
 While in law school, Jill was a Public Interest Coalition Fellow and recipient of the Douglas J. Wood Chairman’s Scholarship.
 Jill also completed internships at the Federal Public Defender for the Middle District of Tennessee, the Metropolitan Davidson County Public Defender in Nashville, TN, and served as a law student volunteer for the New England Innocence Project.

 Staff Counsel Rotation